MieszkoPugowski/FMScraper/README.md

 - Scrapes match info from FotMob
 - Handles JavaScript-driven layouts using Selenium
 - Extracts data for specific leagues, seasons, and matchweeks
+- Provides easily exportable or processable match data for further analysis.

 ## Requirements